JamieBox2020/JamieBox2020/README.md

 **About**

-- ❤️ A FrontEnd developer with 2 years of experience in Anhui.
+- ❤️ A front-end developer with 2 years of experience, based in Anhui.
-- 🚀 Enjoy exploring the latest technologies and applying them.
+- 🚀 Enjoy exploring the latest technologies and applying them in projects.
-- 🎯 To become a FullStack developer in the future.
+- 🎯 Aspire to become a full-stack developer in the future.

 **Language**